qianqi1212/personal-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: CS Rising Senior @ University of Michigan
+role: CS Senior @ University of Michigan

 # Organizations/Affiliations to show in About widget
 organizations: